combindma/laravel-facebook-pixel/README.md

 FacebookPixel::purchase($product);
 ```

-### Conversions API
+## Usage - Conversions API

 If you plan on using [Conversions API](https://developers.facebook.com/docs/marketing-api/conversions-api/get-started) functionalities.
+Yous should specify the token in your .env file first.

+For every request yous should specify a unique event id for handling Pixel Duplicate Events and Conversions API.

 This is how you can start:

 ```php
 use Combindma\FacebookPixel\Facades\FacebookPixel;